2024 Catalogue of Laying Hens- Standard Hybrids

 The blue eggs look great on the helter-skelter! especially when mixed with brown & white eggs and they are always a good talking point at the dinner table.

-The Cheshire Blue hens supplied by the Poultry Paddock are Marek Vaccinated and fed on medicated feed with an anti-coccidiostat.
+The French Blue hens supplied by the Poultry Paddock are Marek Vaccinated and fed on medicated feed with an anti-coccidiostat.